In this guide you will learn everything there is to know about California burglary laws.

 And how to defend against charges under penal code 459 pc.

-California Penal Code Section 459 – California’s law on burglary defines the offense as entering a room, structure, or locked vehicle with the intent to commit a felony (or a petty theft) therein.
+California Penal Code Section 459 PC – California’s law on burglary defines the offense as entering a room, structure, or locked vehicle with the intent to commit a felony therein.

 Depending on the type of structure involved, burglary can be charged as a felony or a misdemeanor.
 Because only auto burglary requires an actual break-in, you can be charged with burglary even if you did not forcibly enter a room or structure.